Rydilly/Cuckoo_Filter/README.md

 ## What did I learn?

 After this project I became an advocate of DS&A curriculum including filters.
-They should suffice as a good introduction to hashing while also holding benefits in cache locality.
+They should suffice as a good introduction to hashing while also showing how cache locality can be a hidden factor of time complexity.
+Let's be real this algorithm is dumb, but I would still put money on it outperforming a open addressing hash table.

 Since a bucket slot is a single byte (or less), the total footprint of the buffer is tiny and lookup is incredibly fast compared to full-key hashing thanks to CPU cache line behavior.

-I also hit an interesting edge case bug where my fingerprint hash was 0 resulting in an unchanged hash (any value xor by 0 is it's self) instead of a separate bucket the value could be stored in.
+I also liked the ability to add multiple duplicate values to the filter and delete one at a time.

+I hit an interesting edge case bug where the hash of my finger print was 0.
+Since I found the values other bucket by using xor on the hashed finger print the value would get rehashed to the same bucket, meaning its finger print contained duplicate locations.
+Also, my bytearray started as 0 to mean its empty.
+When a fingerprint with the hash of 0 got stored in that byte, future additions mistaked the slot as empty and data was lost.
+The fix was to simply bump and 0 fingerprints to 1.